IU (entertainer): 2012: Japanese debut and first solo concert tour

 As promotions for Last Fantasy and its main single "You & I" continued into 2012 in South Korea, IU began preparations for her debut in Japan by playing two shows at the Bunkamura Orchard Hall in Shibuya, Tokyo to an audience of about 4,000 people on January 24, 2012.
-She performed six songs including her debut single, "Lost Child", and the Japanese version of "Good Day" with the support of either a live orchestra or her own acoustic guitar accompaniment.
 Subsequent to the concert, both "Good Day" and "You & I" were released as new singles in Japan with translated lyrics to moderate success.
 According to Japan's Oricon Singles Chart, the single album of Good Day sold 21,000 physical copies on the first week of release with the single debuting on the chart at number six.
 On the Billboard Japan Hot 100, "Good Day" peaked at number 5.
 "You & I" peaked at number four on the Oricon Singles Chart and number eleven on the Billboard Japan Hot 100.
 In support of her Japanese single releases, IU toured five cities—Tokyo, Sapporo, Nagoya, Osaka and Fukuoka—in a mini-concert series called IU Friendship Showcase - Spring 2012.

 IU embarked on her first concert tour, Real Fantasy, in June 2012.
 She played shows in six different cities across South Korea, starting with two shows in Seoul.
 The opening shows on June 2–3 were sold out within 30 minutes of the tickets going on sale on April 17.
 It was reported that 43.8% of ticket purchasers were between the ages of 20 and 29, while 71% were male, which was considered uncommon for a K-pop concert.
 The tour continued to Ulsan, Jeonju, Suwon, Busan and Daegu, before returning to Seoul with two encore concerts that ended on September 23, 2012.
 Guest performers included Ra.D, Lim Seul-ong and Lee Seung-gi.